 Disadvantages of a Fixed Bridge

 - Limited Pitch Manipulation: The main limitation of a fixed bridge is you don’t get the pitch manipulation a floating bridge offers.
-This can be hindrance to some and give you less options and techniques available when it comes to playing, especially for certain styles of music.
+This is a problem for some types of music that need certain techniques that only a floating bridge offers.

 - Technique Limitations: A fixed bridge is not going to be suitable for guitarists who rely on using a whammy bar to do things like dive bombs and exaggerated vibrato.
 You don’t get any tremolo system on a fixed bridge and the pitch of the notes can’t be changed as you play like a floating bridge allows you to.